-As different areas of the organisation may have implemented controls to a different maturity Abriska allows controls to be assess at any level of an organisation's hierarchy.
-For example, control 12.1.1: Documented operating procedures, will be implemented throughout the organisation but may differ in terms maturity level.
+As different areas of the organisation may have implemented controls to a different maturity Abriska allows controls to be assessed at any level of an organisation's hierarchy.
+For example, control 12.1.1: Documented Operating Procedures, will be implemented throughout the organisation but may differ in terms maturity level.

-This is an important concept, as control maturity should be directly proportional to the information resources value.
+This is an important concept, as control maturity should be directly proportional to the information assets value.
 For example, suppose an organisation exists with the following structure: